🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 • Earplugs for the light sleepers (aka all of us).

-Pro tip: Fold a tiny card explaining the pillow spray—one spritz goes a long way.
+Pro tip: Fold a tiny card explaining the pillow spray, since one spritz goes a long way.
 No one wants to marinate in lavender.

 2. Snack Attack: The “No Midnight Kitchen Raid” Basket

 Keep hunger tantrums at bay with a snack selection that hits salty, sweet, and wholesome.
-Your guests shouldn’t have to tiptoe to the pantry at 1 a.m. in their PJs.
+Your guests shouldn’t have to tiptoe to the pantry at 1 a.m. in their pajamas.

-I’ve noticed guests almost always use the snacks late at night or early in the morning.
+I’ve noticed guests almost always reach for the snacks late at night or first thing in the morning.
 Individually wrapped options tend to work best and stay fresh longer.

 What to include